Installation

 for home-manager, NixOS, and nix-darwin respectively.

-This is useful is you use nixvim both as part of an environment and as standalone.
+This is useful if you use nixvim both as part of an environment and standalone.

 For more platform-specific options and information, see Nixvim Platforms.